Categories

 Read blogs: Should You Get a Tracker or Fixed Rate Mortgage in 2024?

-The graph below shows how the bank rate has increased since mid-2021.
+The graph below shows how the bank rate has increased since mid-2021 and is now dropping back down.

 (Credit: Bank of England)